 study in degree programmes taught in Finnish or Swedish

-are EU/EEA citizens or their family members (spouse / child) and have a residence card for non-EU family members of EU citizens.
+are EU/EEA citizens or their family members (spouse / child) and have a residence card in Finland for non-EU family members of EU citizens.
 Family membership is defined as stipulated in the Aliens Act.

 For more information concerning residence permit types & tuition fees please see: Tuition fees and contents of a residence permit card